 Use of technology

-A committee member who is not physically present at a committee meeting may participate in the meeting by the use of technology that allows that committee member and the committee members present at the meeting to clearly and simultaneously communicate with each other.
+A committee meeting may be held by the use of technology that allows committee members to clearly and simultaneously communicate with each other participating member. [

-For the purposes of this Part, a committee member participating in a committee meeting as permitted under subrule 64(a) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.
+For the purposes of this Part, a committee member participating in a committee meeting as permitted under subrule 63(a) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.